 Seed grower’s network

 Welcome to the seed growers network.
 We are looking to greatly expand our UK network of vegetable, herb and flower seed growers.
+If this is something which you would like to get involved in, we would love to hear from you.
 You could grow just one or two varieties or several acres of a few different crops if you like, depending on how it fits with your existing cropping and equipment.
-To guide you on we have created a questions and answer set up which should cover what you need to know to become a seed producer for the seed coop.
+To guide you on we have created a questions and answer set up which should cover what you need to know to become a seed producer for the seed cooperative.

 We encourage you to get in touch with us to have a preliminary conversation: email@example.com